Osiris-Team/Osiris-Team/dev_contract.md

   - The Client shall pay all amounts in full, free of any withholding tax, unless required by law (in which case the payment shall be grossed-up as necessary to ensure the Developer receives the agreed net amount).
   - The Client has 5 days to complete the payment upon receiving the invoice email or the due date.
   - Payment is deemed completed at the time the Developer receives confirmation by the payment processor.
-  - Any payment not made within 5 days of the due date shall accrue interest at the maximum rate permitted by law (or if not regulated: 9 percentage points above the ECB base interest rate per annum), compounded monthly.
+  - Any payment not made within 5 days of the due date shall accrue simple interest at the statutory rate permitted under German law for transactions between undertakings (9 percentage points above the European Central Bank base interest rate per annum), calculated on a daily basis from the due date until the date payment is received in full.
   - Upon termination, if the Client has prepaid for hours or a subscription period that has not fully elapsed, the Developer shall refund any unearned amount for work not performed, unless termination was due to the Developer's material breach (in which case a full refund of any prepayments for unused work shall be due).
   - The Developer is responsible for his own operational costs.
-Any extraordinary expenses (e.g. travel, special equipment or software) will only be incurred with Client's prior written approval and shall be reimbursed by the Client against receipts.
+Any extraordinary expenses (e.g., travel, special equipment or software) will only be incurred with Client's prior written approval and shall be reimbursed by the Client against receipts.

 ### 14.1 Prepaid (Before Work Commences)
 Ideal for clients who prefer to manage their budget closely and want to ensure that work is paid for in advance, minimizing financial risk.